appacademy/prep-work/pre-course/homework.md

 ## Due-date (Only relevant for accepted students)

-The prep work is due 3 weeks before your cycle begins.
+Test-First Ruby and Event Manager are due 3 weeks before your cycle begins.
+The Twitter clone is due the Friday before your cycle begins.

 ## Test-First Ruby (Alex Chaffee)